mehdizp/my-first-ripo/README.md

-everithing has monad god show me  i blive you anker new monad airdrop is comming soon come on the best of friday whhite mon and github bhbh i need god and money for happy my family exaclli mom good im no body just you plz help me seccs im verry tired
+everithing has monad god show me  i blive you anker new monad airdrop is comming soon come on the best of friday whhite mon and github bhbh i need god and money white god impossible everything for happy my family exaclli mom good im no body just you plz help me seccs im verry tired